opentok/opentok-node/README.md

 ### API key and API secret

-Request your API key and API secret at <http://www.tokbox.com/opentok/api/tools/js/apikey>.
+Create an account at [TokBox](http://tokbox.com), and sign into your [Dashboard](https://dashboard.tokbox.com) for an API Key and Secret.

 ### OpenTokSDK